 iMessage is an Apple messaging service that allows messages to be sent between Apple devices.

-Before you can get texts on your Android device, follow these steps to turn iMessage off on your old iPhone.
-Otherwise, text messages might accidentally go to your old iPhone instead and you won't see them.
+Before you can get texts on your new device, turn iMessage off on your Apple devices.
+Otherwise, text messages might go there instead and you won't see them.

-Learn how to insert your SIM card.
-If you have a Pixel 2 or Pixel 2 XL, you can skip this step and turn on your phone.
+Insert your SIM card.
+If you have a Pixel 2 and up, you can skip this step and turn on your phone.

-- Open the Project Fi app to complete your activation.
+- Open the Google Fi app to complete your activation.

-- Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Project Fi.
+- Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Google Fi.

 - You may be asked to install an update.
 Your phone will install the update, restart, and then you can continue setting up your phone.